The Kervaire conjecture and the minimal complexity of surfaces

-Specializing to the free HNN extension, we deduce Klyachko's Theorem \ref{thmA: Klyachko}. \begin{theorem}[Klyachko \cite{Klyachko}] Let $A$ be a torsion-free group and let $p:A\star\Z\to \Z$ be the retract to $\Z$ induced by the trivial homomorphism $A\to\Z$ and $id_{\Z}$.
+Specializing to the free HNN extension, we deduce Theorem \ref{thmA: Klyachko}, originally proved by Klyachko. \begin{theorem}[Klyachko \cite{Klyachko}] Let $A$ be a torsion-free group and let $p:A\star\Z\to \Z$ be the retract to $\Z$ induced by the trivial homomorphism $A\to\Z$ and $id_{\Z}$.
 If $w\in A\star \Z$ has $p(w)=\pm 1$, then the natural map $A\to (A\star \Z)/\llangle w\rrangle$ is injective. \end{theorem} \begin{proof} Taking $H=A\star\Z$ as the free HNN extension of $A$ over the trivial subgroup, Theorem \ref{thm: HNN Freiheitssatz} implies the desired result except for the case where $w$ is conjugate to $at^{\pm 1}$, but the injectivity is obvious in this exceptional case. \end{proof}

-Finally we prove Theorem \ref{thmA: proper power}, which seems to be new, where the relator is a proper power but the factor group $A$ is arbitrary. \begin{theorem} Let $A$ be an arbitrary group and let $p:A\star\Z\to \Z$ be the retract to $\Z$ induced by the trivial homomorphism $A\to\Z$ and $id_{\Z}$.
+Now we prove Theorem \ref{thmA: proper power}, where the relator is a proper power but the free factor $A$ is arbitrary. \begin{theorem}[Klyachko--Lurye \cite{KlyachkoLurye}] Let $A$ be an arbitrary group and let $p:A\star\Z\to \Z$ be the retract to $\Z$ induced by the trivial homomorphism $A\to\Z$ and $id_{\Z}$.
 If $w\in A\star \Z$ has $p(w)=\pm 1$, then the natural map $A\to (A\star \Z)/\llangle w^m\rrangle$ is injective for any $m\ge 2$. \end{theorem} \begin{proof} The proof is similar to that of Theorem \ref{thm: HNN Freiheitssatz}.
 If the map is not injective, we obtain a surface $S$ that is a sphere with $k+1$ disks removed, where $k$ boundary components each represents $w^{\pm m}$ and the remaining one represents some $a\neq id\in A$ for some $k\ge1$.
 We consider $S$ as a $w$-admissible surface, then it has $\deg(S)=km$.
 Moreover, $S$ is boundary-incompressible when we take such an equation of $a$ with $k$ minimal.
 Hence by Corollary \ref{cor: gap for groups without small torsion}, we have

 as $m\ge2$, and we get a contradiction.
 Thus the map must be injective. \end{proof}

 Note that for quotients by high powers, the problem is easier when the exponent $m$ gets larger.
 For instance, the case $m\ge7$ follows from small-cancellation theory \cite[Corollary 9.4]{LyndonSchupp}, and the case $m\ge6$ was proved earlier by Gonzales-Acu\~na and Short \cite{AcunaShort}.
 To the best knowledge of the author, the strongest previous result regarding Conjecture \ref{conj: Freiheitssatz for proper power} is a theorem of Howie \cite[Theorem A]{Howie_properpower}, which proves the case when $m\ge 4$.